HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 !!!note
      For more information on OS tuning, Web Server tuning, JSF best practices, and other performance tuning guidelines and recommendations for traditional deployments, refer to the [Performance Tuning Guide for Traditional Deployments](../traditional_deployments.md).

 ### Recommendations

-- For an upper limit on one instance in AWS, start the Kubernetes cluster with a single node with at least a c5.9xlarge instance to support a load of 2,500 user for optimal response times.
-Currently, the default CPU and memory values in the [Helm chart](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md#containerization-requirements-and-limitations) are the minimum values for DX to work.
+- Currently, we used the CPU and memory values mentioned below for DX Compose small configuration combined runs to achieve better response times without any errors

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
 Note that the OpenLDAP pod is not for production use.